Apache Guacamole: how open source delivered value to a small office

 After setting up a double NAT puching setup (absolutely horrifying experience), all that was needed to setup Guacamole was:

-on a Dell Vostro 200 that was lying around unused. - Installing
+- Installing Fedora 32 Serveron a Dell Vostro 200 that was lying around unused.

-: The Guacamole frontend (handling the user interface)postgres
+- guacamole: The Guacamole frontend (handling the user interface)

 - Inserting connections and users from the GUI